sib-swiss/AWS-docker/docs/index.md

 ## Generate credentials

-You can generate credentials from a tab-delimited list of users, with two columns: first name and last name.
+You can generate credentials from a comma separated list of users, with two columns: first name and last name.
 Do not use column names.
 Here's an example:

 ```
-Jan	de Wandelaar
+Jan,de Wandelaar
-Piet	Kopstoot
+Piet,Kopstoot
-Joop	Zoetemelk
+Joop,Zoetemelk
 ```

 Run the script `generate_credentials.sh` like this (use `-l` to specify the user list):